Resurgamm/resurgamm.github.io/_posts/2025-03-03-「Lecture Notes」CS 225.md

 | pointers (32-bit system) | $4$ | None |
 | pointers (64-bit system) | $8$ | None |

-Notice that there are bytes difference for `long` and pointers in 32-bit or 64-bit systems.
+> Notice that there are bytes difference for `long` and pointers in 32-bit or 64-bit systems.
+{: .prompt-info }

 ### $\texttt{Type Casting}$